scervera/mdn-video-library-api/POSTMAN_API_TESTING.md

 2. **Include the token** in subsequent requests

 ### Authentication Flow
-1. Register a new user OR login with existing credentials
+1. Register a new user OR login with existing credentials (using either username or email)
 2. Copy the `token` from the response
 3. Add the token to the `Authorization` header for protected endpoints

+**Note**: You can login using either your username or email address - both work!

 ### Demo Users Available
 You can use these demo users for testing: